Hello from Maine. We’re at Acadia National Park as usual at this time of year.

 - Watch the trees begin to change color.
 Even now the hackberries are starting to turn yellow.

-- All our monarch butterflies are migrating.
+- Monarch butterflies are migrating.
 They flutter and set their wings for a long glide.
 Marcy Cunkelman tells me they can cover 50 miles a day.

 - Birds are migrating too: warblers, hummingbirds, thrushes, broad-winged hawks, sharp-shinned hawks, kestrels, swallows and swifts!